How Long Does It Take to Learn to DJ?

 Advanced skills: ongoing

 Scratching, harmonic mixing, creative effects work and reading a live crowd develop over a longer arc — months to years.
+Even a flashy technique like scratching only starts to feel musical after a lot of repetition.
 These are what separate competent DJs from memorable ones, and they keep improving as long as you keep playing.

 A rough timeline